Add To Favorites

 Place Crayola School Glue on the back of one leaf.
 Attach it to the top of your bookmark.
 Dry.

 Punch a hole in the top of your bookmark.
 Tie a ribbon through the hole.
-You're ready to read!
+Time to read!

 People around the world give thanks for their food.
 Celebrate a harvest of pineapples, pumpkins, or pomegranates-and sho